 Procter and Gamble has partnered with BzzAgent to send subscribers samples of new products to try.
 If you're interested, you'll supply your name and contact information, answer a few questions about your household and personal interests, and then you'll be sent email invitations to survey opportunities.

-After taking the quick surveys, you’ll be matched accordingly with various samples and be asked to try them out and submit a review.
-The more you participate in surveys and reviews, the more products you’ll get to try.
+After taking the quick surveys, you'll be matched with various samples and be asked to try them out and submit a review.
+The more you participate in surveys and reviews, the more products you'll get to try.

-- useful baby items and products,
+- Useful baby items and products

-- pet food and treats.
+- Pet food and treats

 Newsletters: How to get free samples in Canada just by signing up